TheTool77/Casual_Climber/README.md

 ## 👨‍💻 Mod Features
 - Casual Climber mod is for those who would prefer a much easier climb or for those looking for a chill worry free fun time.
-- Client side functions
+- Client side functions.
-- Increase jump height
+- Increase jump height.
-- Increase walk/sprint speed
+- Increase walk/sprint speed.
-- Increase climbing speed
+- Increase climbing speed.
-- Toggle all stats and afflictions on/off indepedently via ingame menus or config.
+- Toggle all stats afflictions on/off indepedently via ingame menus or config.
-- Apply stats and afflictions to self.
+- Apply status afflictions to self.
 - Multiple key bind activation methods to toggle on/off.
 (Change binds in config)

 ## ⚙️ Configuration
-- All values saved to config in PEAK\BepInEx\config
+- All values saved to config in PEAK\BepInEx\config.

 ## 📦 Install
-- Download via [Thunderstore](https://thunderstore.io/c/peak/) or use the thunderstore mod manager app
+- Download via [Thunderstore](https://thunderstore.io/c/peak/) or use the thunderstore mod manager app.
 - Place the `.dll` file in: /PEAK/BepInEx/plugins/
-- Launch game
+- Launch game.

 ## 🎮 Usage
 - Press `Numpad +` or `=` to toggle mod on/off.